bwva/HTML-SpinnerElem/README.md

 sp.setAttribute('color','turquoise');
 sp.style['font-size'] = '1em';
 ```
-You can also programmatically assign a name or id to the spinner, allowing access to it from elsewhere:
+You can also programmatically assign, attributes, including a name or id to the spinner, allowing access to it from elsewhere:
 ```
 const sp	= new SpinnerElement;
 sp.setAttribute('id','spinner_01');